This one is clever. Dans la piscine. C’est le vie

 Again, I repeat- it is nothing to be alarmed about.
 Those things are true – to a degree.
 We are born alone and die alone, but we work to make connections with people who can support us, and that we can support in return.
 Intelligent or not, there will always be like minded people in the world somewhere and they are never easy to find for anyone.
 To me, making those connections is why I am here and is a large part of my purpose.

 No matter how intelligent, wealthy or attractive a person is – it can always be difficult to find true connections so that all of the sharing and giving is not a one way street.
 Intelligent people may have stricter standards for making friends (in fashion or other), but so might a wealthy person, or a very attractive one.
 All people fear being used and some are just more cautious than others.
-An intelligent person can read books on understanding human nature (), body language and other psychology tools to assist them in making life long connections with other people.
+An intelligent person can read books on understanding human nature ( Ten Keys to Handling Unreasonable & Difficult People), body language Psychology Today and other psychology tools to assist them in making life long connections with other people.

 From Shah Rukh Qasim on hiding your intelligence: